yrsf/incubator/gradle/README.md

 SDP uses
 [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html)
 to execute Gradle build.
-To be compatible with TXM release, SDP gradle wrapper is set with the same version as in 'sdpworkspace/gradle/wrapper/gradle-wrapper.properties'.
+To be compatible with TXM release, SDP gradle wrapper is with the same version as set in 'sdpworkspace/gradle/wrapper/gradle-wrapper.properties'.

 ## descriptors

-These gradle descriptors are loaded by 'sdpworkspace/build.gradle' as the general gradle settings of sdpworkspace, including:
+These gradle descriptors are loaded by 'sdpworkspace/build.gradle' as the general settings of sdpworkspace, including:
 - Bitbucket Repositories
 - External dependencies
 - Artifacts Download Repositories